Faces of Wyndham — A Portrait Project Celebrating Cultural Diversity in Australia

 If you’re interested in helping the book become a reality or know of a venue that could host a full exhibition, I’d love to hear from you.

-David Mullins Photography is a professional portrait and headshot studio based in Point Cook, proudly serving clients across Wyndham, Hobsons Bay, and surrounding suburbs including Werribee, Altona, Hoppers Crossing, Tarneit, Truganina, Williams Landing, Seabrook, Laverton, Newport, Yarraville, and Footscray.
+David Mullins Photography is a professional portrait studio based in Point Cook, proudly serving clients across Wyndham, Hobsons Bay, and surrounding suburbs including Werribee, Altona, Hoppers Crossing, Tarneit, Truganina, Williams Landing, Seabrook, Laverton, Newport, Yarraville, and Footscray.

 LinkedIn and corporate headshots